bottkars/bottkars.github.io/_posts/2021-02-09-Protecting-AKS-Workloads-on-AzureStackHub-Part1.md

 One of my personal aspirations is always:
 *If it runs on Azure, it should run on AzureStackHub*

-Well, we all no, AzureStackHub is like Azure, *but different*
+Well, we all know, AzureStackHub is like Azure, *but different*

 # What works, how it works and what is/was missing